Who is Eligible for Breast Reduction Surgery?

 How do my medical history and medication use affect my breast reduction eligibility?

-Certain medical conditions require specialised care to further guarantee optimum safety for the patient.
-It may be the case the surgeon reviews your enquiry prior to consultation in order to ascertain your eligibility.
+Certain medical conditions require specialised care to guarantee optimum safety for the patient further.
+It may be the case the surgeon reviews your enquiry prior to the consultation to ascertain your eligibility.
 The last thing we'd want to do is have you take time out of your day to see the surgeon if you're unfortunately not a candidate for the surgery.

-The same can be said for medications, you'll be made aware of when you need to stop taking certain drugs in order to make sure you're prepped for surgery.
+The same can be said for medications; you'll be made aware of when you need to stop taking certain drugs to make sure you're prepped for surgery.
 Recreational drugs should all be stopped before having any form of elective surgery, breast reduction surgery included.

 How do my previous surgeries affect my breast reduction eligibility?

 Prior breast surgeries need time to heal before other surgeries can be carried out.
-If you have had breast surgery within one to two years you may need to wait longer before you undergo breast reduction surgery.
+If you have had breast surgery within one to two years, you may need to wait longer before undergoing breast reduction surgery.

-Breast reduction surgery removes existing natural tissue and skin and does not involve a reduction or removal of existing breast implants.
+Breast reduction surgery removes existing natural tissue and skin and does not reduce or remove existing breast implants.
 If you have had previous breast surgeries and have concerns, it is important you return to your original surgeon for examination.